 12 Vitamins Pediatricians Give Their Own Kids

 There are aisles and aisles of vitamin supplements—but which ones do your kids really need?
-Read on to find out what top pediatricians recommend.
+Here’s what pediatricians recommend.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.